 Ok, here me out!
 I know it sounds counterintuitive, but it’s totally doable and it’s still every bit as delicious with just as much flavor.

-A lot of the key ingredients and are similar though there are a few key changes making it suitable to anyone with a dairy allergy.
+A lot of the key ingredients are similar, though there are a few key changes making it suitable for anyone with a dairy allergy.
 I also added a few extra spices to the chicken marinade and cut out the oven grilling to save on cleanup.

 What is Butter Chicken?

-Butter Chicken is a dish that originate in Northern India from the 1950’s.
+Butter Chicken is a dish that originated in Northern India from the 1950’s.
 It was created when a chef working in a Delhi restaurant decided to mix leftover tandoori chicken in with a creamy, tomato sauce (known as Murgh Makhani).
-From there it became a

 Over time that recipe made it’s way round the English speaking world where it became known as butter chicken.